joelvaneenwyk/alt-snap-windows/AltSnap.md

   when changing monitor.
 This was not working properly in 1.36.
 Note that many full screen windows are really not moveable anyway.
   Under Windows 10 the file explorer will behave correctly, not Firefox.
-- Fixed: the Scroll list was added in the [Blacklist] section of AltDrag.ini in order to disable the scroll action for any window.
-In addition the Processes blacklist will apply to scroll action as well.
+- Fixed: the Scroll list was added in the [Blocklist] section of AltDrag.ini in order to disable the scroll action for any window.
+In addition the Processes blocklist will apply to scroll action as well.
 - Fixed bug when the origin monitor was a NULL pointer in some cases under older windows versions.
 - Fixed ini file: the proper name of the two settings about max aero speed